BAMresearch/awesome-BAMresearch/README.md

 - [HavNegpy](https://github.com/BAMresearch/HavNegpy) – HavNegpy is a python fit package to anaylze dielectric spectroscopy data.
 HavNeg is an acronym for Havriliak and Negami function, and the fit module is written specifically to analyze the dielectric loss and real part of AC conductivity data.
 - [PepGM](https://github.com/BAMresearch/PepGM) - A probabilistic graphical model for taxonomic inference of viral proteome samples with associated confidence scores.
 - [TGA-FTIR-hyphenation-tool-kit](https://github.com/BAMresearch/TGA-FTIR-hyphenation-tool-kit) – Analysis of hyphenated TGA and FTIR data in Jupyter Notebooks: quantitative evolved gases analysis, release rate deconvolution, easy to adapt for different devices.
+- [virtual-gas-camera](https://github.com/BAMresearch/virtual-gas-camera) – Software repository for the so-called 'virtual gas camera' associated with the paper 'Robotic Scanning Absorption Spectroscopy for Methane Leak Detection: the Virtual Gas Camera'.

 #### Parameter Estimation / Calibration
 - [bayem](https://github.com/BAMresearch/bayem) – Implementation and derivation of "Variational Bayesian inference for a nonlinear forward model."
 [Chappell et al. 2008] for arbitrary, user-defined model errors.